awolven/VkTk/README.md

 `git clone https://github.com/awolven/VkTk.git <vktk-dir>`

-Where <vktk-dir> is the directory you want git to create, defaults to VkTk.
+Where `<vktk-dir>` is a placeholder for the directory you want git to create.
+Pick a directory name to use there.
+(Defaults to VkTk.)

 `cd <vktk-dir>`